leip1493/poc-nestjs-ports-and-adapters/README.md

 ## Description

-Proof of concept implementing port and adapter architecture using nestjs
+## Description

+This repository serves as a proof of concept for implementing the Ports and Adapters (Hexagonal) architecture pattern using NestJS.
+The structure emphasizes a clear separation between application logic and external dependencies, promoting maintainability and testability.

 ## Installation